Release Phase

 - If release phase fails, review app creation also fails

-After release phase succeeds:
+After the release phase succeeds:

 - The postdeploy script runs.
 This is recommended for one-off tasks, such as: